-For more information on the specific visitor guidance for each hospital, please visit: St Bartholomew's Hospital, Newham Hospital, Whipps Cross Hospital and The Royal London Hospital and click on the orange Covid-19 drop down tab.
+For more information on the specific visitor guidance for each hospital, please visit: St Bartholomew's Hospital, Newham Hospital, Whipps Cross Hospital, Mile End Hospital and The Royal London Hospital and click on the orange Covid-19 drop down tab.
 Our teams can also offer support with facilitating virtual visits.

 Our hospitals are adapting so we can continue to care for patients safely while the coronavirus remains a threat to everyone’s health.

 All staff and visitors must wear a surgical face mask (e.g. disposable, single-use masks which are composed of 3 layers), unless you have a medical exemption or are under 11 years old.
 Face coverings are not permitted.
 Please also use the hand gel available, and wash your hands more often and maintain social distancing.
 When you arrive at our hospitals you will be provided with a mask to wear at all times.